kenjennings/Atari-Pet-Frogger/README.md

 Version 02 continues to maintain the same game play in the same format as prior version.
 The screen display is still the plain text mode (ANTIC mode 2, OS Text Mode 0) and frog movement is the size of a character.
 Everything else about the game working and operation has been Atari-fied.

-Short version: There is now sound and music (minimally), the game uses joystick input instead of the keyboard, animated color is applied to the custom screens, and a redefined character set provides a frog and boats that look more like a frog and boats.
+Short version: The game now uses joystick input instead of the keyboard, animated color is applied to the custom screens, and a redefined character set provides a frog and boats that look more like a frog and boats.

+By the way, there is now sound and "music" (minimally).

 ---